orgrosua/yabe-webfont/readme.txt

 The plugin is designed to be user friendly and easy to use.
 It just require a few clicks!

-- **Custom Fonts** — Upload your custom fonts and use it on your WordPress website.
+- **Custom Fonts** — Upload your custom fonts and use them on your WordPress website.
-- **Google Fonts import** — Type on the search box to find the Google Fonts you want to self-host, then click the import button.
+- **Google Fonts Import** — Type on the search box to find the Google Fonts you want to self-host, then click the import button.

 ### Seamless integration with page builders

-The plugin is designed to be seamless integrated with the most popular page builders.
+Yabe Webfont is designed to be seamlessly integrated with the most popular page builders.

 - [Gutenberg](https://wordpress.org/gutenberg)
 - [Bricks](https://bricksbuilder.io/)